mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

 So what now?

-### Well... first things first, lets go get our items on the grocery list from above.
+### Well... first things first, let's go get our items on the grocery list from above.

 1. !--GOLD MINE--!
 [VMware's documentation on building a kickstart system](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vsphere-esxi-vcenter-server-60-pxe-boot-esxi.pdf) is really well done, but it requires a very careful and close read.
 Essentially, this document will walk you through a Linux kickstart if you are an everyday Linux user.
 Lucky for me, I have used it enough Linux from a previous life somewhere to be able to stumble and fumble my way through it.